 After receiving a signed consent from parent or guardian our disability specialist will do a BDI screener.
 This test is a series of questions and games at the end of the test we score them we contact the parent to review the results and discuss the areas of concerns if needed we forward the screener to child find for further evaluation.
 A staffing date is then set and scheduled to go over the results with the review team.

-We are always excepting applications.
-You can schedule an appointment @ our 800# or go online to complete the application.
-You will be contacted for an appointment by one of our SSA.
+We are always accepting applications.
+You can schedule an appointment at (850) 308-7165 or complete an online application.
+You will be contacted for an appointment by one of our Family Advocates..
 Once the application process is complete, it’s turned into Admissions for review and they will contact you.
 Wait time is determined on availability and qualifications.

 Children 2 years old and under can apply for our home-based program by completing the application process.
 Once accepted and services start, they are then put on the waitlist for a transition classroom placement if they are 3 years old by December 1st of that year or waitlisted for the next school year for placement.